ohglobal/OSC-REST/README.md

 /OSC/REST/PUT {string uri, string json} - initiate a PUT request with the provided JSON string passed as the argument.
 If the server responds, the response will be sent via OSC.

+/OSC/REST/PATCH {string uri, string json} - initiate a PATCH request with the provided JSON string passed as the argument.
+If the server responds, the response will be sent via OSC.

+/OSC/REST/DELETE {string uri} - initiate a DELETE request with the server located at the URI string.
+If the server responds, the response will be sent via OSC.

 ## Commands to Receive
 /REST/OSC {string response} - the response string from the given request